rehamilton/code_refactor/README.md

 2. Comments added to each area of the page for ease of understanding
 2. HTML layout cleaned to show natural progression of page and for ease of reading.
 2. Main image set from "div" to "figure" and class removed as no longer required
-2. The main content has been changed from "div"to "main"
+2. The main content has been changed from "div" to "main"
     - previous "div" classes in the main area have been removed as formatting should be consistent in this area save the float functions.
     - "alt" references have been added to images.
     - float classes relating to the location of images have been left.